Frequently Asked Questions: Summer Trainee in Aging Research (STAR) Program

 Is housing provided for the duration of my internship?

 Answer: Unfortunately, NIA does not provide housing.
 Each student is expected to locate and pay for housing on their own.
 A summer intern class list is circulated to all interns so that you may connect with one another and identify potential roommates for the summer.
 Program contacts are available to provide general, unbiased opinions.
 Email is the best way to discuss housing concerns.
 We will provide as much information as possible.
-Our comments are not intended for advertising or other promotional purposes, nor does it represent their an endorsement or guarantee by the National Institutes of Health of the availability, price, or condition of any of the listings.
+Our comments are not intended for advertising or other promotional purposes, nor does it represent an endorsement or guarantee by the National Institutes of Health of the availability, price, or condition of any of the listings.
 Please contact Ms. Arlene Jackson with your questions about housing.